DS256/Compile-Micropython-BOOT-and-MAIN/README.md

 ## APPROACH

+Micropython programs can be compiled using [MPY_CROSS](https://pypi.org/project/mpy-cross/).
+This is straightforward and I will not go into detail

 Modules can be IMPORTed and called from BOOT and MAIN.
-These modules can be compiled even though BOOT and MAIN are not.
+These modules can be compiled through even though BOOT and MAIN are not.
 This is straighforward but managing shared GLOBAL variables between BOOT and MAIN when using IMPORTED modules presented a bit of a challenge.
 For those who do not know, GLOBAL variables are shared between BOOT and MAIN in Micropython which allows data to be passed from one to the other.
 An example is IP address if BOOT makes the WiFi connection.
 The challenge is that GLOBAL variables are not accessble to IMPORTed modules.
-This means they beed to be passed and returned in the calls.
+This means they need to be passed and returned in the calls.

 ## EXAMPLE